project-rig/rig/docs/source/control_tutorials.rst

 .. note::

-    SpiNNaker can only recieve packets up to a certain size.
+    SpiNNaker can only receive packets up to a certain size.
 This size can be determined using :py:class:`~rig.machine_control.MachineController`'s
     :py:meth:`~rig.machine_control.MachineController.scp_data_length` property
     This property defines the maximum length of the data-field in an SCP packet